carriedaymont/growthcleanr/README.md

 Once the `growthcleanr` package and its dependencies are installed, the minimal data vectors needed are:

-1. `subjid` - a unique identifier for each subject
+1. `subjid` - a unique identifier for each subject; if you have long (64-bit) integer `subjid` values, add the `bit64` R package to your install list to ensure R will process these correctly
 2. `param` - a string designating the measurement being '`HEIGHTCM`', '`LENGTHCM`', or '`WEIGHTKG`'
 3. `agedays` - a numeric value for age in days at time of measurement; will be